jaychou0129/mdidconnect/README.md

   Username: test
   Password: test
 Test Admin:
   Username: admin
   Password: admin
 ```

 ## Pages and features (non-display pages are listed in *italics*)
-### Home (index.php)
+### Homepage (index.php)
-  * Homepage showing top 3 reserved classrooms, basic information about the website and a "contact us" section for feedback and comments.
+  * Shows top 3 reserved classrooms, basic information about the website and a "contact us" section for feedback and comments.
-  *
+  * Classroom availability can be viewed by clicking on the picture of the classroom.
+  * Feedback and comments are sent via email to the website creator.
+(Currently only works locally, needs to be fixed for the server.)

 ### Available Rooms (rooms.php)